upptime/upptime.js.org/docs/configuration.md

 In the above example, if the body HTML response includes the string "File not found", the site will be marked as "down".
 Similarly, you can use `__dangerous__body_degraded` to mark the site as "degraded" instead.

-In other cases your endpoint may return a 200 response with a success code in the body.
+In other cases your endpoint may return a 200 response with a success message in the body.
 You might want to check for a specific success message in the body:

 ```yaml
 sites: